 Note: These terms are not used by every voice teacher, and there is some debate to change them, but for now, they remain the most common way to describe registers.

 When you are in chest, your vocal cords (or vocal folds, which is the more proper term) are short and fat.
-There is a lot of surface contact when they are phonating (vibrating together).
+As a result, there is a lot of surface contact when they are phonating (vibrating together).
 This creates a lot of sensation for the singer.

 The sound waves are also being boosted and creating more energy in the space of the throat.
 This does not mean you are singing "from your throat," which usually refers to muscle constriction.
 It means there is more acoustic energy associated with the throat space.